Flink Cookbook¶

 Restarting a job is not a retry mechanism but a fault tolerance one.
 Normally only cluster level issues should ever cause a job to restart.
 When doing Java or Python application, developers need to do not throw exceptions within the main function but handle them and perform retries, backoff, and loop forever. as part of the exception management it is important to provide diagnostic data to administrators.

-When integrated with Kafka, networking latency may trigger losing connection, or some user errors like deleting the cluster, a topic, a connector... may make the job getting in retry loop.
+When integrated with Kafka, networking latency may trigger losing connection, or some user errors like deleting the cluster, a topic, or a connector, may lead the Flink job getting in retry loop.

 Savepoints are manually triggered snapshots of the job state, which can be used to upgrade a job or to perform manual recovery.